Dzhokhar Tsarnaev: Arrest and detention

 On the evening of April 19, Tsarnaev was discovered wounded in a boat in a Watertown backyard, less than 1/4 mi from where he abandoned the SUV.
 David Henneberry, the owner of the boat, had noticed that the cover on the boat was loose.
 When the "shelter in place" order was lifted, he went outside to investigate.
 He lifted the tarpaulin, saw a bloodied man, retreated into his house and called 911.
 Three Boston police officers responded and were soon joined by Waltham police.
 Tsarnaev's presence and movements were verified through a forward looking infrared thermal imaging device in a State Police helicopter.
 After he was observed pushing up at the tarp on the boat, Boston police began firing but were stopped by the superintendent on the scene.
 Though there were initial reports of a shootout between police and Tsarnaev, and that Tsarnaev had attempted suicide via gunshot, officials later said that he was unarmed when captured.

 In an image broadcast on the night of the arrest, Tsarnaev was shown stepping out of the boat.
 Tsarnaev was "hauled down to the grassy ground" by SWAT officer Jeff Campbell and handcuffed by SWAT officer Saro Thompson.

 Tsarnaev, who had been shot and was bleeding badly from wounds to his left ear, neck and thigh, was taken into federal custody.
 He was transported to Beth Israel Deaconess Medical Center in Boston, where he was treated in the intensive-care unit.
 He was in serious but stable condition.
 According to one of the nurses, he cried for two days straight after waking up.
-According to a doctor that treated him, Tsarnaev had a skull-base fracture, as well as injuries to the middle ear, a portion of his C1 vertebra, the pharynx, and the mouth; he also had a soft tissue injury and a small vascular injury.
+According to a doctor that treated him, Tsarnaev had a skull-base fracture; injuries to the middle ear, a portion of his C1 vertebra, the pharynx, and the mouth; a soft tissue injury; and a small vascular injury.